slushpool/zips/drafts/str4d-stratum/draft1.rst

 Specification
 =============

-The Stratum protocol is an instance of [JSON-RPC-1.0]_.
+The Stratum protocol is an instance of [JSON-RPC-1.0]_ protocol.
+However, the actual serialization layer uses [MSGPACK]_ to reduce the bandwidth required for submitting mining solutions.
 The miner is a JSON-RPC client, and the Stratum server is a JSON-RPC server.
+The specification below uses JSON notation for readability reasons.
 The miner starts a session by opening a standard TCP connection to the server, which is then used for two-way line-based communication:

 - The miner can send requests to the server.
 - The server can respond to requests.